codacy/chart/docs/configuration/integrations/troubleshoot.md

 ![Invalid application id](images/gitlab-invalid-application-id.png)

-This means that there is a mismatch in the Application ID that Codacy is using to authenticate on GitLab.
+This might mean that there is a mismatch in the Application ID that Codacy is using to authenticate on GitLab.

 To solve this issue: